Maine governor: Printed legal notices prop up dying industry

+Gov. Paul LePage is no fan of Maine newspapers and has said journalists use words to destroy people and make his remarks seem racist.

-AUGUSTA, Maine (AP) — Maine’s Republican governor said that laws requiring legal notices to be published in newspapers props up a “dying, antiquated industry,” in the latest chapter of his antipathy toward the press.
+AUGUSTA, Maine — Maine’s Republican governor said that laws requiring legal notices to be published in newspapers props up a “dying, antiquated industry,” in the latest chapter of his antipathy toward the press.

 Gov. Paul LePage is no fan of Maine newspapers and has said journalists use words to destroy people and make his remarks seem racist.
 The governor who once apologized for remarking to a boy that he’d like to shoot his Bangor Daily News cartoonist father has most recently called for governmental oversight of newspapers and retreated to interviews on talk radio shows and conservative websites.